aarevalom0/NASA-APPS-CHALENGE-2024-Seismic-Detection-Across-the-Solar-System/README.md

-# Welcome to the Seismic Detection Model! 🌌
+# Welcome to the Sismic Detection Model! 🌌

 Dive into our cutting-edge IA model for detecting seismic signals!
-With impressive performance metrics and stunning visualizations, this project showcases how technology can enhance our understanding of seismic activity. 🚀
+With impressive performance metrics and stunning visualizations, this project showcases how technology can enhance our understanding of detection of sismic activity. 🚀

 ## What to Expect from the Model 🌍